egc112/OpenWRT-egc-add-on/pbr/readme.md

 Copy the new script to `/etc/init.d/pbr`
 Reboot the router

-PBR revisions starting with 1.2.2-r10 have wan leak protection which is enabled if you have enabled `Strict Enforcement` enabled
+PBR revisions starting with 1.2.2-r10 have wan leak protection which is enabled if you have enabled `Strict Enforcement`
 This will stop Forwarding of LAN clients while PBR (re)-starts.
 In case PBR will get in a limbo state `Forwarding` can be left in a disabled state, by executing from the commanline: `service pbr enable_forward` Forwarding is restored.